 Providers often want a custom experience to help smooth workflow, productivity and protocol compliance.
 Medplum provides a great starter kit and examples for those who want a custom experience, but don't want to invest a lot of resources into infrastructure.

-Foo Medical Provider is intended as a sample, and the experience is truly up to the developer to determine.
-It is built off of the Medplum API, and is HIPAA compliant and SOC 2 Type 2 certified.
-Detailed compliance information can be found on our compliance portal.
+medplum-hello-world applications is intended as a sample, and the experience is truly up to the developer to determine.
+The application provides out of the box authentication, navigation and includes our react component library.

-The homepage is customizable, and can be a great place to communicate the most important tasks to practitioners.
+The pages are customizable, and can be a great place to communicate the most important tasks to practitioners.
 On the home page dashboards, worklists, task lists and upcoming appointments are popular.

 Notes and Charting

 Physician notes are represented in FHIR by the Encounter object.
 Common implementations involve using custom questionnaires to populate the Encounter object via bot, or creating the object via the API.